Boost Child Care Initiative:

 Lack of affordable child care is a major barrier to college completion for low-income college students who cannot afford quality child care and are not eligible for a state child care subsidy.
 Georgia is one of only eight states where these parents are ineligible for the child care subsidy.
 Young parents who have found a way to pay for and attend college, usually through a combination of grant awards, loans and part-time work, face this major challenge to college completion.
 Low-income student parents who cannot afford quality child care but want to remain in school for the sake of their and their children’s futures, frequently use informal care arrangements.

 Informal care can be unreliable and not only a barrier to the parent’s college completion, but it also leaves their young children ill-prepared for success in school.
-QCC has partnered with Armstrong State University, Clayton State University, and Columbus State University to pilot its Boost Initiative to help student parents afford high-quality child care.
+QCC has partnered with Armstrong State University, Clayton State University, Columbus State University, and Georgia Southern University (formerly Armstrong State University) to pilot its Boost Initiative to help student parents afford high-quality child care.
 QCC’s Boost Initiative addresses this challenge of access by

 - Assisting low-income college student parents who cannot afford quality child care but do not receive a child care subsidy in Georgia, and